lmweber/locus-c/analysis/README.md

 directory: `analysis/`

-RMarkdown files containing various analyses:
+RMarkdown files and/or R scripts to perform various analyses.

-- `features_per_spot`: RMarkdown report on number of features per spot

-## How to generate html output from RMarkdown
+## How to compile RMarkdown files

-Run from command line
+The RMarkdown files should be compiled from the command line, using the code below to save the `.html` output in the correct directory.

 ```
 # load R